bnwaweru/RNASeq-Analysis/L-Banda/L-Banda-DE-Analysis.md

 It is sometimes useful to plot counts of a single gene across groups.
-In our case we would like to see how the genes with the smallest p-adj values form the up and down regulated genes in terms of texture as a design factor behave between the groups.
+In our case we would like to see how the genes with the smallest p-adj values from the up and down regulated genes in terms of texture as a design factor behave between the groups.

 From the exported results, gene **g62112** has the lowest padj value for